Liability - Photo Release - Sexual Assault - Relationship - Grievance - Cancellation Policies

 General Caution Against Consensual Relationships during Trips

-Given these considerations, romantic or sexual relationships between Veterans Expeditions participants are deemed to be unwise and inappropriate, regardless of whether the relationship is understood by both parties as consensual during a Veterans Expeditions trip.
+Romantic or sexual relationships between Veterans Expeditions participants are deemed to be unwise and inappropriate, regardless of whether the relationship is understood by both parties as consensual during a Veterans Expeditions trip.

 Purpose of the Procedure